chrisnoonan98675/site/xl-release/how-to/configure-the-reporting-database.markdown

 tags:
 - system administration
 - reporting
+- archiving
 - configuration
 since:
 - 4.7.0
 ---

-Since XL Release 4.7.0 completed releases are exported to the internal reporting database, which is then used to generate reports.
-Currently only the default database is supported: Apache Derby.
-But you can change its location if needed.
+Since XL Release 4.7.0, completed releases are exported to the internal reporting database, which is used to generate reports.
+XL Release only supports the default reporting database, Apache Derby.
+You can change the database location if needed.

-To do that create a file `XLR_HOME/conf/xl-release.conf` with following content:
+To do so, create an `XLRELEASE_HOME/conf/xl-release.conf` file with following content:

     xl {
       reporting {